Nitin011001/Project-COMP2084/README.md

 :)bye

 Assignement 3
-my azure membership is expired and my database is connected to azure database my site stopped working now though I am providing the link https://project20220612181702.azurewebsites.net and my local host port number is https://localhost:7189/
+I made some changes in the assignment2 and just hoping that it will run and I code as follwed the pdf and trying to guess that was right. my azure membership is expired and my database is connected to azure database my site stopped working now  my local host port number is https://localhost:7189/ thank you